 Free Medical Journals is an open-access database that provides access to a wide array of peer-reviewed medical journals.

-MedPix is an open-access database from the National Library of Medicine with over 12,000 patient case scenarios, 9,000 clinical topics, and over 59,000 medical images, supporting medical education and research.
+MedPix is an open-access database from the National Library of Medicine with over 12,000 patient case scenarios, 9,000 clinical topics, and nearly 59,000 medical images, supporting medical education and research.

 NewsBank provides full-text access to over 8,000 news publications, including major national and international newspapers as well as local and regional sources for a broad perspective on global and local news.